-Many families transport their children to school.
-Parents transporting their children need to sign in at the school office.
-Parents will also need to sign children in at the classroom with the child's name, time and the parent's signature.
+Parents transporting their children need to sign them in upon arrival to the school or classroom with the child's name, time, and the parent's signature.
 The same procedure is followed for signing out at the end of each class.
 Parents are expected to ensure their children arrive on time for the start of class.
-If a parent arrives early, they will be expected to stay with their child until the class starts.
-See Parent Transport Procedure.
+If a parent arrives early, they must stay with their child until the class starts ((11:25 is the earliest staff are available to care for children).
+See Parent Transport Procedure page 34.